fxlin/uva-os-main/docs/README.md

 * Each project has one or more assignments.
 Each assignment may have a different weight.
 * We will provide a calculator (an excel file, downloadable from the LMS (learning management system), “Files”), which can calculate your total raw points

-### (Late) submissions
+### Submissions

 Submissions are done via the UVA LMS.
 Submission will be closed after the deadline.

+**Repeated submissions.** Before the deadline, submit as many times as you like.
+Earlier submissions will be overwritten.

-Once the submission is closed, do NOT email the instructor or the TAs.
+**Late submissions.** Once the submission is closed, do NOT email the instructor or the TAs.
 Such emails will be automatically ignored.

 All submissions are due **at 5pm**. **NOT the midnight**.